 The calculation is easy in theory, but figuring out the variables are hard.
 How would I know how much I need after retirement?
 Even my year-to-year expenses varied a lot – I spent an average of RM8600 per month in 2017 and an average of RM4900 per month in 2016.

 And what kind of post-retirement lifestyle do I even want?
 I haven’t decided.
 How much would that cost?
 Will I be healthy or need medical assistance then?

 Oh well.
 Let’s just do the calculations first.
 I found a couple of calculators online.

 To calculate the amount I need, I tried Calculator.net’s annuity calculator first.
 After playing around with the numbers, I found out that I can withdraw RM5,000 per month for 53.6 years if I have RM810,000 in investments now.

 I thought I solved the ‘how much I need’ part, but on closer inspection, no I don’t.
 The scary part is the inflation.

 You don’t really notice it on a year-to-year basis, but it’s clear as day in the example above.
 I don’t want 83-year-old me to live on an equivalent of RM677 only per month!
 I want comfort in my old age!

 Calculation #2 – Post-retirement calculator

 Holy shit that’s a big number.
 I am nowhere near there.
-I am nowhere near FI/RE.
+I am nowhere near reaching financial independence in Malaysia.

 There it is.
 The emotion I was trying to avoid, too scared to confront.
 I’m overwhelmed by this amount.
 I doubt my ability to earn this much in my lifetime.